timmens/dotfiles/README.md

 ## about this repository

-On this repo I store my config files...
+On this repo I store my config files and a few scripts...

 Maybe at some point I consider writing scripts which automatically download and setup as many of the below listed applications as possible.
 Until then, happy